diyjac/SDC-P4/README.md

 ```

 This function when applied to the test images, has the following outcome when using the last Jupyter notebook version:

 *NOTE: We were not able to perform two of the perspective transform in the set of test images below.
 This is because we were unable to find an estimated lane line in two of the video frames in the harder challenge video where the right lane line became obscured or nearly vertical.
 These are just two of the many failure points in our current, even CLI, implementation.*

 ![Perspective Image Warped to Planar](./output_images/initialprojectionresults.png)

 But as explained earlier, we had some versioning issues with the Jupyter notebook and that was abandoned, but wanted to show what was working up to that point.
-In the newer CLI implimentation of the software pipeline, you may generate a diagnostic screen of the image prespective projection using the following syntax:
+In the newer CLI implementation  of the software pipeline, you may generate a diagnostic screen of the image perspective projection using the following syntax:

 ```
 python P4pipeline.py --diag=2 <inputfile> <outputfile>